-The reason why this bill is 78 pages long is to create numerous exceptions to established laws and legal rulings in the state of Kansas.
-This includes important laws that protect Kansans such as, power of attorney, medical malpractice, licensing, child in need of care, financial institutions liability and criminal penalties.
+This bill provides unlimited and unchecked authority for growers of this hallucinogenic drug.
 All the while establishing a substantial growth in government bureaucracy and the inevitable rise in the black-market marijuana sales.
 The proponents have not established a clear public benefit to medical marijuana or the outright legalization of this drug.
 What public need is so at risk that we need to pass this law?
-As a prosecutor I am used to dealing with and making decisions based on evidence and facts, not antidotal stories, or speculation.
+As a prosecutor I deal with and make decisions based on evidence and facts, not antidotal stories, or speculation.
 The overwhelming evidence has demonstrated that allowing for medical use or legalizing the use of marijuana is ill advised and contrary to the safety and health of the public.
-Those who are in the best position to know the effects of marijuana, the medical community, have come out strongly in opposition of passage of medical marijuana or legalization.
+Those who are in the best position to know the effects of marijuana, the medical community, have come out strongly in opposition to the passage of medical marijuana or legalization.

-This is not about the public health, raising taxes or helping those in need.
+This is not about public health, raising taxes or helping those in need.
 Let's be honest about what the proponents want.
 They want people to "get high" and a small number of people get rich, which will include the drug cartels.
 I would instead ask you to follow the evidence and do the right thing for the people of the State of Kansas and oppose passage of medical marijuana and legalization legislation efforts.